American football rules: Time of play

-In addition to the game clock, a separate play clock is also used.
-This counts down the time the offense has to start the next play before it is assessed a penalty for delay of game (see below).
+In addition to the game clock, a separate play clock is used.
+This counts down the time the offense has to start the next play before it is assessed a delay of game penalty.
 This clock is typically 25 seconds from when the referee marks the ball ready for play.
 The NFL and NCAA use a 40-second play clock that starts immediately after the previous play ends, though, for certain delays, such as penalty enforcement, the offense has 25 seconds from when the ball is marked ready.
-The purpose of the play clock is to ensure that the game progresses at a consistent pace, preventing unnecessary delays.
-Overall, clock management is a significant part of the game; teams leading toward the end of the game will often try to run out the clock via kneeldown while trailing teams attempt the opposite.
+The purpose of the play clock is to ensure that the game progresses consistently, preventing unnecessary delays.
+Overall, clock management is a significant part of the game; teams leading toward the end of the game will often try to run out the clock via kneeldowns.

-Officials also call for media time-outs, which allow time for television and radio advertising.
-They also stop the clock after a change of possession of the ball from one team to the other.
-Successful PATs (Point(s) After Touchdown), a field goal try, or a kickoff may also warrant stopping the clock.
-If an instant replay challenge is called during the game, the referees signal for a media time out.
-The referee signals these media time-outs by first using the time out signal, then extending both arms in a horizontal position.

-Teams change ends of the field at the end of the first quarter and the end of the third quarter, though otherwise, the situation on the field regarding possession, downs remaining and distance-to-goal does not change at these occasions (so a team with possession 5 yards from the opponent's endzone at the end of the first quarter would resume playing 5 yards from the endzone at the other end of the field, which they would then be attacking).
+Teams change ends of the field at the end of the first quarter and the end of the third quarter, though the situation on the field regarding possession, downs remaining, and distance-to-goal does not change (so a team with possession 5 yards from the opponent's end zone at the end of the first quarter would resume playing 5 yards from the end zone at the other end of the field, which they would then be attacking).
 Separating the first and second halves is halftime.
-Both halves, and any overtime, begin with kick-offs — the kicking team is decided by a coin toss (see below).
+Both halves and any overtime begin with kick-offs, and the kicking team at the beginning of the game and overtime is decided by a coin toss, while the other team kicks off at the beginning of the second half.

-In the NFL, an automatic timeout is called by the officials once the ball is dead and there are two minutes or less left in both the second and the fourth quarters, and overtime; this is most commonly referred to as the two-minute warning.
-No such warning is normally given in amateur football, though if there is no visible stadium clock, the referee will give a two-minute warning (four minutes in high school).
+In the NFL, college and Texas high school football, an automatic timeout is called by the officials once the ball is dead and there are two minutes or less left on the game clock in the second quarter, fourth quarter, and overtime (a two-minute warning).
+No such warning is normally given in high school football, though if there is no visible stadium clock, the referee will give a four-minute warning.